suffolklibraries/sljekyll/_events/elmswell-2017-10-07-fun-palace.md

 breadcrumb: y
 ---

-Have fun and learn new science-y and art-y skills: so far we have knitting, music, dance and golf.
+Have fun and learn new skills: so far we have knitting, nature mandalas and edible mandalas and colouring.

 Please let us know if you would also like to share a skill.